JEBUS

 — Some billionaire nazi pussy

-— One of those new lesbians with brand deals
+— One of these new lesbians with brand deals

 the story of